siliconemonster/AprendendoGit/README.md

 #health-checks
 Scripts that will check the health of my computers

-This repo will be populated with lots of fancy checks.
+This repo will be populated with lots of fancy checks

-I am editing the README file.
-Adding some more details about the project description.